 In 1988, University Park was cited by the United States Department of Education for excellence in elementary education, and it has also received national recognition for excellence in the area of character development.
 The panther was selected as the school mascot by students the following year.
 During the summer of 1988, the kindergarten complex was enlarged.

 In 1992, a bond issue was passed to provide for renovation of existing campuses in HPISD.
 During 1993, a new gym was built at UP and existing gyms were restructured into classrooms, a media center and a computer room.
 A technological network, elevator and upstairs restrooms were added.
 During the summer of 1994, an outdoor learning center was constructed in conjunction with the landscaping planted around the new gym.
-In 1995, the garden was dedicated in loving memory of first grade teacher Mary Goodloe.
-Also in 1995, the 5th graders were transfered to the newly opened McCulloch Intermediate School.
+In 1995, the garden was dedicated in loving memory of first-grade teacher Mary Goodloe.
+Also in 1995, the 5th graders were transferred to the newly opened McCulloch Intermediate School.

 Spanish joined the "specials" rotation in 1996 thanks to the PTA and Highland Park Educational Foundation.
 In 1997, the west playground was collaboratively designed by faculty and parents followed by the east playground in 1999.

 Thanks in large part to parent fund-raising, the school operates two computer labs for grades K-4 and is able to upgrade instructional technology on an ongoing basis.
-In 1999, communications between parents and the school was enhanced with the introduction of a compuerized phone notification system.
+In 1999, communications between parents and the school were enhanced with the introduction of a computerized phone notification system.
 In 2001, U.P.
 Elementary received special recognition from the Commissioner of Education, Jim Nelson, for being one of eight schools in Texas to receive an "Exemplary" rating for the nine years of the rating system's existence.
 The school was also beautified by landscaping near the kindergarten playground and the school began communication to families via email.

 The 2002-2003 school year brought with it full-day kindergarten classes.